pmc86/git-example/README.md

 Get me out of here
 Change made by CJ
-Change made in dazzling_feature to provoke conflict
+Change made in dazzling_feature to provoke conflict lala